aoijs/documentation/callbacks/bot.loopcommand.md

 This command loops a code to run every x **milliseconds.**

 #### Properties:
-`channel: The channel ID where the code will be executed (Optional)`
+`channel` - The channel ID where the code will be executed (Optional)

-`every: Every how much time the code to be executed.
-[MUST be in MS (milliseconds)]`
+`every` - Every how much time the code to be executed.
+[MUST be in MS (milliseconds)]

-`executeOnStartup: Whether the code should start running as soon as bot gets started or not (True/False)`
+`executeOnStartup` - Whether the code should start running as soon as bot gets started or not (True/False)

-`code: The code that is to be looped here`U
+`code` - The code that is to be looped here

 #### Usage: